oracle/weblogic-azure/_includes/sub-template-create-update-wls-on-aks.md

 The first step is to obtain the parameter values from Azure portal, as Azure portal eases the interface and validation.
 You can define TLS/SSL configuration, Load Balancer setting, Application Gateway integration, custom DNS configuration and Database using the interface.

-While if you prefer to edit a json file, you can also create the objects in your parameter file directly.
+If you prefer to edit a json file, you can also create the objects in your parameter file directly.

-The following steps are leveraging [Azure Create UI Definition Sandbox](https://portal.azure.com/?feature.customPortal=false#blade/Microsoft_Azure_CreateUIDef/SandboxBlade) to obtain the value.
-The Azure UI Definition Sandbox provides controls to select resources and input your value easily.
+The following steps use the [Azure Create UI Definition Sandbox](https://portal.azure.com/?feature.customPortal=false#blade/Microsoft_Azure_CreateUIDef/SandboxBlade) to obtain the values.
+The Azure UI Definition Sandbox provides controls to select resources and input your values easily.  **More importantly, this approach generates syntactically valid JSON, eliminating an important class of data entry error.**

-- Use your favourite browser and open [Azure UI Definition Sandbox](https://portal.azure.com/?feature.customPortal=false#blade/Microsoft_Azure_CreateUIDef/SandboxBlade).
+- Use your favourite browser and open the [Azure UI Definition Sandbox](https://portal.azure.com/?feature.customPortal=false#blade/Microsoft_Azure_CreateUIDef/SandboxBlade).

-- Clear the content of Azure UI Definition Sandbox, and replace with the content of [createUiDefinition.json]({{ armTemplateBasePath }}createUiDefinition.json)
+- Clear the content of Azure UI Definition Sandbox, and replace with the contents of this file: [createUiDefinition.json]({{ armTemplateBasePath }}createUiDefinition.json).

-- Click **Preview**
+- Select **Preview**.

-- Fill in values, see [running Oracle WebLogic Server on Azure Kuberneters Service document](https://oracle.github.io/weblogic-kubernetes-operator/userguide/aks/).
+- Fill in the appropriate values.
+For guidance, see [running Oracle WebLogic Server on Azure Kuberneters Service document](https://oracle.github.io/weblogic-kubernetes-operator/userguide/aks/).

-  - **Basics** blade, configure the creadentials for WebLogic and select User assigned managed identity.
+  - **Basics** blade, configure the credentials for WebLogic and select User assigned managed identity.

     - If you are updating a WebLogic cluster, make sure you have right domain UID and domain name.

-  - **Configure AKS cluter** blade, configure the AKS cluster, image selection and Java EE application selection.
+  - In the **Configure AKS cluter** blade, configure the AKS cluster, image selection and Java EE application selection.

     - If you are updating a WebLogic cluster, make sure you have selected the right AKS cluster and ACR.

-  - **TLS/SSL configuration** blade, configure TLS/SSL certificates for Identity Key Store and Trust Key Store, which will be applied to WebLogic cluster.
+  - In the **TLS/SSL configuration** blade, configure TLS/SSL certificates for Identity Key Store and Trust Key Store, which will be applied to WebLogic cluster.

-  - **Networking** blade, configure Standard Load Balancer service and Application Gateway Ingress Controller.
+  - In the **Networking** blade, configure Standard Load Balancer service and Application Gateway Ingress Controller.

-  - **DNS configuration** blade, configure custom DNS alias for WebLogic Console portal and cluster.
+  - In the **DNS configuration** blade, configure custom DNS alias for WebLogic Console portal and cluster.

-  - **Database** blade, configure datasource connection.
+  - In the **Database** blade, configure datasource connection.
 If you want to enable other database, select `Other` in **Choose database type** and finish the required inputs.

-- Click **Review+create**, the Azure UI Definition Sandbox will validate the inputs, you must resolve error if there is before going on.
+- Select **Review+create**, the Azure UI Definition Sandbox will validate the inputs, you must resolve any errors before proceeding.

   You will find a message "Validation Passed".

-- Click **View outputs payload**, copy the payload and save it to a file named `parameters.json`
+- **Here is the most important step:** Select **View outputs payload**, copy the payload and save it to a file named `parameters.json`

 ### Configure advanced parameters